-When companies ask us how much they’re paying for HubSpot, the first answer is almost always wrong.
-They know their license fee.
-They rarely know their total cost.
+When companies ask us what they’re really paying for HubSpot, the first answer is almost always wrong.
+They know their license fee, rarely their total cost: for a typical mid-market deployment — 20-person marketing and sales team, 40,000 contacts — that’s about $162,000 in Year 1 and close to $950,000 over five years.

 That’s because HubSpot’s pricing is structured to look simpler than it is.
 The headline number, the Hub price on the pricing page, doesn’t include per-seat add-ons, overage charges, mandatory onboarding fees, or the compounding annual increases that turn a $30,000 contract into a $60,000 one in three years.